fluid-project/infusion-docs/src/documents/OptionsMerging.md

 ## fluid.merge signature ##

-_**NOTE:** The use of `fluid.merge` directly is deprecated.
-The framework user should never need to invoke `fluid.merge` directly - it is invoked automatically by the framework as part of standard component initialisation._
+<div class="infusion-docs-note"><strong>Note:</strong> The use of <code>fluid.merge</code> directly is deprecated.
+The framework user should never need to invoke <code>fluid.merge</code> directly - it is invoked automatically by the framework as part of standard component initialisation.</div>

 The signature to fluid.merge is